gebeuhler/credit-cards/README.md

 All instructions are for Linux and from project root

 To compile:

 javac -g src/*.java -d bin

 To run interpreter style:

 java -cp bin RunCreditCardProcessor

 To run from a file:

 java -cp bin RunCreditCardProcessor data/transactions.txt

+To compile tests:

+javac -cp lib/*:src test/*.java -d bin

+To run tests:

+java -cp lib/*:bin TestRunner

+The output will be blank if all tests pass.

 Design Decisions: